At the end of this guide you will be able to…

 What is the visual search task and how can you use it in your own research?

-We see our world not as a collection of individual lines, colours and shapes, but as a coherent visual scene with complex objects that we understand.
-But how do our brains accomplish that?
-Do we first perceive all the basic features and then bind them as a whole, or do we perceive the whole before we can actively search for more detail if needed?
-In 1980, Treisman and Gelade developed the visual search task (VST) as a simple and replicable way to test both theories.
+We do not see our world as a large collection of individual lines, colours and shapes.
+Instead we perceive a coherent visual scene with complex objects that we understand.
+But how do our brains accomplish this?
+Do we first perceive all the basic features and then bind them as a whole?
+Or do we rather perceive the whole before we can actively search for more detail if needed?
+In 1980, Treisman and Gelade developed the visual search task (VST) as a simple way to test both theories.

 In this task, participants need to find a target in a scene of distractors.
-Usually the target has a particular shape and colour (like a red triangle 🔺 ) that has to be spotted among distractors hat have could have a different color (blue triangles) a different shape (red squares) or both (blue squares).
+Usually, the target has a particular shape and colour (e.g red triangle 🔺 ) and needs to be spotted among distractors.
+Distractors could have a different color (blue triangles) a different shape (red squares) or both (blue squares).

-The hallmark effect measured by the VST is that targets ‘pop-out’ of a visual scene if they can be identified unambiguously by a single feature.
-If the target is the only red object in a scene, it can be instantly and effortlessly spotted, no matter how many distracting blue squares and triangles surround it.
-This is the reason why signal colours, such as a bright yellow safety vest, work so well: They capture our attention even in the most crowded visual scene.
+The hallmark observation from the VST is the ‘pop-out’ effect.
+Targets ‘pop-out’ from a cluttered visual scene as long as they can be identified unambiguously by a single feature.
+You can instantly spot a target, regardless of the number of distractors, if it is the only red object.
+This is the reason why signal colours are so effective.
+Think of bright yellow safety vest, which can capture our attention even in the most crowded visual scene.

 The process by which we can recognise a single stand-out feature in our visual scene is called feature search.
 The insight about the superiority of feature search has been invaluable to marketeers.
-They can use experiments very similar to the VST to develop product packaging and branding that ‘pops out’ from a range of competitors.
+They can use experiments similar to the VST to develop product packaging and branding that ‘pops out’ from its competitors.

-When the target shares its features with the distractors (e.g. there might be blue triangles and red squares in the scene) how quickly we can spot it depends on the busyness on the visual scene.
-It is almost as if we have to check each object, one by one, for the right combination of features.
+When the target shares features with the distractors, the number of distractors matters.
+If the target is red triangle, shared-feature distractors might be blue triangles or red squares.
+In this case it is almost as if we need to scan each object individually for the right feature combination.
 This effortful mental process is called conjunction search.

-This combination of findings suggests that we have automatic and rapid access to “lower level” visual features, allowing us to process our entire visual scene at once.
-More complex, “higher level” objects that require the binding together of multiple features, however, require our selective attention and can only be processed one at a time.
+This combination of findings suggests that we have automatic and rapid access to “lower level” visual features.
+This allows us to process some aspects of our entire visual scene at once.
+More complex, “higher level” objects require the binding together of multiple features.
+This solicits our selective attention and can only be processed one at a time.
 Although we are aware of our visual world as a meaningful ‘whole’ it seems that our brains need to puzzle it together from its constituent parts.

 The visual search task allows us to test how our attention is detects features in a visual scene.